PrabinaMeher/PlantDRP/README.md

 - drg_xgboost_feature.txt

 # File description
-### R script
+### plantdrp.R
-plantdrp.R = It is an R file which contains the code to run the PlantDRP model from command line or R interface.
+It is an R file which contains the code to run the PlantDRP model from command line or R interface.

-### Example file
+### gene.fasta
-gene.fasta = FASTA file consists of a header line starting with a ">" followed by the amino acid sequence
+It is an example FASTA file consists of a header line starting with a ">" followed by the amino acid sequence

 ### bin folder
 contains psiblast executable